 In addition, if you are a carer, please maintain hygiene and infection control guidance and we recommend that if you have not yet done so, you put a contingency plan in place for your loved ones care should you become unwell or need to self-isolate.
 To help with your planning and for useful information about the vaccine, take a look at our advice for unpaid carers page.

-Please remember, if you have symptoms of coronavirus (a new continuous cough or a high temperature or a loss or change to your sense of smell or taste), it’s important that you stay at home for 14 days to help protect your friends, family and neighbours.
+Please remember, if you have symptoms of coronavirus (a new continuous cough, a high temperature or a loss or change to your sense of smell or taste), it’s important that you stay at home for 10 days to help protect your friends, family and neighbours.
 Please visit www.nhs.uk/coronavirus for a full list of coronavirus symptoms and up-to-date information and advice to protect yourself and the person you care for.

 Crossroads Caring for Carers, an affiliated member of the Carers Trust since 2012, provides a wide range of community care services across Sandwell, Birmingham, Walsall, Wolverhampton and surrounding areas.
 In Dudley we provide wellbeing services to adult carers, young adult carers (aged 18 -25) and young carers (up to the age of 18) who care for a family member.